 The biggest mistake individual investors make is trying outsmart the market by not diversifying their retirement investments.
 They’ll put all their money in stocks, only U.S. stocks etc. Consider this….

 Did you know that a portfolio of 70% U.S. stocks and 30% international stocks or 50% U.S. Stocks, 25% developed country international stocks and 25% emerging market stocks has earned about 2% more a year compared to just holding U.S. stocks with LESS risk over the past 40-50 years.

-As you’ve already seen, an extra 2% a year can double your returns after 20 years.
+You’ve already seen how much money an extra 2% a year can add to your retirement account after 20 years.

 Diversification helps you manage risk to make sure you don’t suffer devastating losses (think financial crises of 2000 and 2008) and have enough money saved for retirement.
 This is particularly important for those nearing retirement age.

 If you think you can outsmart the market and don’t have to diversify, consider this.
 CXO Advisory Group measures a group of market “gurus.”
 These include professional money managers, newsletter writers, and financial columnists.
 Everyone on the list is a professional.
 The average accuracy of the group in predicting future price moves is less than 50%.
 That’s worse than a coin flip!
 These are the best in the business, and they can’t even predict the future over half the time.